-2.18 The 2003 Act enables licensing authorities and responsible authorities, through representations, to consider what constitutes public nuisance and what is appropriate to prevent it in terms of conditions attached to specific premises licences and club premises certificates.
+2.15 The 2003 Act enables licensing authorities and responsible authorities, through representations, to consider what constitutes public nuisance and what is appropriate to prevent it in terms of conditions attached to specific premises licences and club premises certificates.
 It is therefore important that in considering the promotion of this licensing objective, licensing authorities and responsible authorities focus on the effect of the licensable activities at the specific premises on persons living and working (including those carrying on business) in the area around the premises which may be disproportionate and unreasonable.
 The issues will mainly concern noise nuisance, light pollution, noxious smells and litter.

-2.19 Public nuisance is given a statutory meaning in many pieces of legislation.
+2.16 Public nuisance is given a statutory meaning in many pieces of legislation.
 It is however not narrowly defined in the 2003 Act and retains its broad common law meaning.
-It is important to remember that the prevention of public nuisance could therefore include low-level nuisance, perhaps affecting a few people living locally, as well as major disturbance affecting the whole community.
-It may also include in appropriate circumstances the reduction of the living and working amenity and environment of other persons living and working in the area of the licensed premises.
+It may include in appropriate circumstances the reduction of the living and working amenity and environment of other persons living and working in the area of the licensed premises.
 Public nuisance may also arise as a result of the adverse effects of artificial light, dust, odour and insects or where its effect is prejudicial to health.

-2.20 Conditions relating to noise nuisance will usually concern steps appropriate to control the levels of noise emanating from premises.
-This might be achieved by a simple measure such as ensuring that doors and windows are kept closed after a particular time, or more sophisticated measures like the installation of acoustic curtains or rubber speaker mounts.
-Any conditions appropriate to promote the prevention of public nuisance should be tailored to the type, nature and characteristics of the specific premises.
-Licensing authorities should be aware of the need to avoid inappropriate or disproportionate measures that could deter events that are valuable to the community, such as live music.
-Noise limiters, for example, are very expensive to purchase and install and are likely to be a considerable burden for smaller venues.
+2.17 Conditions relating to noise nuisance will usually concern steps appropriate to control the levels of noise emanating from premises.
+This might be achieved by a simple measure such as ensuring that doors and windows are kept closed after a particular time, or persons are not permitted in garden areas of the premises after a certain time.
+More sophisticated measures like the installation of acoustic curtains or rubber speaker mounts to mitigate sound escape from the premises may be appropriate.
+However, conditions in relation to live or recorded music may not be enforceable in circumstances where the entertainment activity itself is not licensable (see chapter 16).
+Any conditions appropriate to promote the prevention of public nuisance should be tailored to the type, nature and characteristics of the specific premises and its licensable activities.
+Licensing authorities should avoid inappropriate or disproportionate measures that could deter events that are valuable to the community, such as live music.
+Noise limiters, for example, are expensive to purchase and install and are likely to be a considerable burden for smaller venues.

-2.21 As with all conditions, those relating to noise nuisance may not be appropriate in certain circumstances where provisions in other legislation adequately protect those living in the area of the premises.
+2.18 As with all conditions, those relating to noise nuisance may not be appropriate in certain circumstances where provisions in other legislation adequately protect those living in the area of the premises.
 But as stated earlier in this Guidance, the approach of licensing authorities and responsible authorities should be one of prevention and when their powers are engaged, licensing authorities should be aware of the fact that other legislation may not adequately cover concerns raised in relevant representations and additional conditions may be appropriate.

-2.22 Where applications have given rise to representations, any appropriate conditions should normally focus on the most sensitive periods.
+2.19 Where applications have given rise to representations, any appropriate conditions should normally focus on the most sensitive periods.
 For example, music noise from premises usually occurs from mid-evening until either late-evening or early-morning when residents in adjacent properties may be attempting to go to sleep or are sleeping.
 In certain circumstances, conditions relating to noise immediately surrounding the premises may also prove appropriate to address any disturbance anticipated as customers enter and leave.

-2.23 Measures to control light pollution will also require careful thought.
+2.20 Measures to control light pollution will also require careful thought.
 Bright lighting outside premises which is considered appropriate to prevent crime and disorder may itself give rise to light pollution for some neighbours.
 Applicants, licensing authorities and responsible authorities will need to balance these issues.